nicolas-cerardi/nicolas-cerardi.github.io/_pages/about.md

 # social: true # includes social icons at the bottom of the page
 ---

-I am a researcher in cosmology, my main tools are simulations and machine learning, that I try to use to better understande our Universe.
+I am a researcher in cosmology.
+My main tools are simulations and machine learning, that I try to use to better understande our Universe.
 Currently I am postdoc in the Laboratory of Astrophysics at EPFL, in the beautiful city of Lausanne, facing the Alps across the Leman lake.
 My topic here is non-CDM simulations accelerated with ML tools.

 Before that, I did my PhD in Paris, in the CEA institute.
 There, I worked on cosmology with galaxy clusters.
 I trained ML models to model X-ray properties of clusters and accelerate cosmological simulations, leveraging simulation-based inference for cluster number counts analyses.
 I also studied the future ATHENA telescope and forecasted cosmological constraints yielded by ATHENA-based surveys.